 What is appropriate documentation and who provides it?

 Documentation of a disability must substantiate the need for specific accommodations requested.
-Documentation submitted must comply with the guidelines established by the Association of Higher Education and the Disabled (AHEAD- www.ahead.org).
+Documentation submitted should comply with the guidelines established by the Association of Higher Education and the Disabled (AHEAD- www.ahead.org).
 All documentation must be current.
 Educational evaluations and testing for a learning disability should not be more than 3-5 years old.
 Documentation of psychological disabilities must not be more than 1 year old.
 Examples of unacceptable documentation include a brief note from a doctor that simply requests an accommodation, information or notes written on prescription pad.
 Documentation of a learning disability which is not comprehensive or which identifies learning “problems or challenges”, but does not specifically diagnose a learning disability, will be unacceptable under most circumstances.
-If you have any questions about whether your documentation is sufficient, please call the Interim Disability and Academic Support Services Specialist.
+If you have any questions about whether your documentation is sufficient, please call the Director of Accessibility and Academic Support.
 Documentation must be provided by a licensed professional who has no personal relationship with the individual being evaluated.
 The information provided must include a diagnosis that establishes the existence of a disability and description of the nature of the disability, duration (if temporary), limitations relevant to a residential educational setting and recommendations for accommodations.

 Who has access to the documentation I submit?